-I currently hold a joint appointment as an assistant professor in the Departments of Political Science and Public Administration at the Universtity at Albany, SUNY's Rockefeller College of Public Affairs & Policy.
-I am also the Director of the Project on International Security, Commerce, and Economic Statecraft (PISCES) at the Center for Policy Research.
-As the Director of PISCES and a principal investigator at the Center for Policy Research, I have been the recipient of 31 grant awards totaling over $3.45 million since 2011.
+I am an Associate Professor in the Political Science Department and the Director of the Center for Policy Research at the University at Albany-SUNY's Rockefeller College of Public Affairs & Policy.
+I am also the founding Director of the Project on International Security, Commerce, and Economic Statecraft (PISCES).
+As a principal investigator at the Center for Policy Research, I have been the recipient of 31 grant awards totaling over $3.45 million since 2011.

 Prior to my current appointment, I was a research fellow at Harvard University's Belfer Center for Science and International Affairs from 2008-2009 and a graduate research associate at The University of Georgia's Center for International Trade & Security (CITS) from 2005-2008.
 I earned my Ph.D. in Political Science from The University of Georgia in 2009.